Uintah/Uintah/src/StandAlone/inputs/ARCHES/kokkos_solver_tests/Verification/README_VERIFICATION.txt

 The verification tests are run using python's unittest framework.

-Note that the setting of the sus path is required which will vary user to user.
+Note that the setting of the SUSPATH environment variable is required which will vary user to user.
-To do this, edit VerificationUnitTest.py and change line 4:
+To do this, in your shell type (for bash):

-mainsuspath = '....'
+export mainsuspath='....'

 To your specific suspath.
 There has to be a better way of doing this part...